Olive Oil Coffee Cake with Crumb Topping

 • Next, add in the eggs and the vanilla.
 Beat for 1-2 minutes, until the mixture lightens in color, gets a little glossy, and very creamy.

-• Now add 1 cup of the flour, baking soda, baking powder, and salt.
-Mix just a bit so the dry ingredients begin to incorporate.
+• Now add 1 cup of the flour, the baking soda, baking powder, and salt.
+Mix just a bit so that the dry ingredients begin to incorporate.

-• Now add ½ cup of the sour cream and mix again until it starts to incorporate.
+• Now add ½ cup of the sour cream and mix again until it starts to incorporate into the other ingredients.

-• Add the remaining cup of flour, and beat a little.
-Then add the remaining half cup of sour cream.
-Mix until everything has incorporated and the mixture is smooth.
-(Take care not to overmix though!
-Doing so will make a gummy batter.)
+• Add the remaining 1 cup of flour, and mix a little more.
+Now add the remaining ½ cup of sour cream.
+Mix until everything is incorporated and the mixture is smooth.
+Take care not to over-mix!

 Compile the layers

-• Use a rubber spatula to scrape half of the batter into a 9x13 inch glass baking dish.
+• Use a rubber spatula to scrape half of the cake batter into an oiled 9×13 inch glass baking dish.
 With an offset spatula, smooth the batter evenly into the bottom of the baking dish.

-• With your hands, sprinkle half of the crumb topping/filling mixture on top of the batter.
+• With your hands, sprinkle half of the streusel evenly over the batter.

-• Now sprinkle the rest of the crumb topping on top of the cake batter.
+• Now sprinkle the rest of the streusel evenly over the cake batter.

 Bake the cake

-• Bake at 350 degrees for 25-30 minutes, until a toothpick inserted in the middle of the cake comes out mostly clean.
+• Bake the coffee cake at 350 degrees for 55 minutes.
+A toothpick inserted in the middle of the cake should come out mostly clean, and the cake should be mostly golden brown.

-• Let the cake cool for 20-30 minutes before cutting.
+• Let the cake cool for 15 minutes before slicing.
 Serve and enjoy!

 Notes